turnerlabs/antiope/Azure-README.md

 ```
 Open the Generated Manifest file in an editor

-2. Remove ```LocalTemplate``` at the top.
+1. Remove ```LocalTemplate``` at the top.
 That is handled by the makefile
 1. Remove ```pBucketName``` under parameters.
 That is handled by the makefile
-2. Enter the Lambda layer for pAzureLambdaLayerPackage
+2. Enter the Lambda layer for pAzureLambdaLayerPackage:
 ```yaml
   # Object Key for the Antiope Azure Python Dependencies Lambda Layer
   pAzureLambdaLayerPackage: deploy-packages/Antiope-dev-azure_lambda_layer-2019Apr18-2001.zip
 ```
 3. Enter the pAzureServiceSecretName and pAzureServiceSecretArn from when you created the secret.
-4. Add the following as part if the StackPolicy block to prevent Cloudformation from youching your subscription table
+4. Add the following as part if the StackPolicy block to prevent Cloudformation from touching your subscription table:
 ```yaml
   - Resource:
     - LogicalResourceId/SubscriptionDBTable